Watermelon Slushies

 Notes

-You can skip the ice and use frozen watermelon cubes.
-Add a little bit of water to the blender before blending.
+- You can skip the ice and use frozen watermelon cubes.
+Add a little bit of water to the blender before blending to help smooth it out.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.